jimfinnis/ChatCitizen/README.md

 ## AIML extensions
 These have been added using the ```AIMLProcessorExtension``` class inside Program AB.
 These will hopefully increase over time.
+### Extensions to the core AIML language
+These have been added to make life easier for bot writers.
+* ```<li min="..." max="...">...</li>``` tags in conditions are permitted, so you can check over a range of values.
+The condition will be false if the value or either extreme is not a number.
+The interval is closed at the lower end (i.e. it tests for min<=x<max).
+Max or min may be omitted.
 ### General
 These are those tags which do not require any extra plugins.
 * ```<mctime type=".."/>``` will give the in-game time of day